So you or someone you love has been accepted to college. Congratulations! Now it's time to decide how to pay for it.

 It’s critical to understand how much your first payment will be and when you’ll owe it.
 Experts say for every $10,000 you borrow, you can expect to owe $125 a month for 10 years.

-With federal loans, one popular repayment route is income-based repayment, which ties your monthly student loan bills to your earnings.
-You could have no required monthly payment, or you could be asked to pay up to 20% of your discretionary income.
+With federal loans, one popular repayment route is income-driven repayment, which ties your monthly student loan bills to your earnings.
+While the details of the individual plans vary, your payment will usually be set at 10% of discretionary income.
+If your earnings are low enough, your payment can even be zero.

-After 20 or 25 years, depending on the income-based plan you qualify for, any outstanding student loan debt will be forgiven.
+After 10 to 25 years, depending on the income-based plan you qualify for, any outstanding student loan debt will be forgiven.
 But keep in mind that while these plans can reduce how much you pay monthly, they may actually increase how much you pay over the long term because your monthly amount due may not be enough to pay down your principal.

 If you're having trouble affording your student loan payments, the government allows borrowers to defer (or postpone) their payments or put loans into forbearance.
 In forbearance, interest always accrues; in deferment, interest will accrue on most loans, though there are some that are exempt.